Chesham: Rail

-Chesham tube station, close to the town centre, is the terminus for the Chesham branch, a single-track spur off the London Underground Metropolitan line connecting to Chalfont & Latimer station.
+Chesham tube station, close to the town centre, is the terminus of the Chesham branch, a single-track spur off the London Underground Metropolitan line connecting to Chalfont & Latimer station.
 The station was opened on 8 July 1889 by the Metropolitan Railway (MR).
 The line had been intended to extend to Tring with connections to the London and North Western Railway's West Coast Main Line.
 However, the MR chose an alternative route across the Chilterns and so the idea was abandoned and the Metropolitan line continued to Aylesbury via Amersham.
 There were some sizeable goods yards beyond the station, which were closed and now function as Waitrose's car park except for one portion occupied by coal merchants.

 In 1959 electrification of the Metropolitan line to Chesham provided a more reliable connection to London.
-Following the cessation of London Underground services to Aylesbury in 1961 and the closure of Ongar in 1994, Chesham has become the furthest location served from central London, in terms of both distance and travelling time.
+With the cessation of London Underground services to Aylesbury in 1961 and to Ongar in 1994, Chesham became the furthest location served from central London, in terms of both distance and travelling time.
 Prior to December 2010, apart from a few direct trains to London at peak times, a shuttle service operated to and from Chalfont & Latimer.
 Since then the town has benefited from direct trains to London all day.

 The nearest National Rail connections are at Amersham, although the LU line also connects directly to Chalfont & Latimer station, from where the Metropolitan line and Chiltern Railways provide a joint service with Metropolitan line trains travelling to Baker Street and Aldgate and Chiltern Railways trains travelling to Marylebone.
 There is also access to London via Berkhamsted railway station on the West Coast Main Line.